The Smurfette: In other media

-When the Smurfette story was adapted for the cartoon show, the plastic smurfery was moved to after the dam incident and the subsequent trial.
-With the trial, all the Smurfs are depicted as angrily well aware of Smurfette's treachery and change their minds only when she confesses that she is a pawn of Gargamel.
+"The Smurfette" was adapted for the 1980s Hanna-Barbera cartoon series.
+The Smurfs, in the 1981 season one episode, "The Smurfette".
+In the episode, Smurfette is Gargamel's spy and saboteur who intentionally tries to disrupt life in the village.
+She was magically created from blue clay, "sugar and spice but nothing nice, crocodile tears, half a pack of lies, a chatter of a magpie, and the hardest stone for her heart".
+In the adaptation, the plastic smurfery takes place after the dam incident and the subsequent trial.
+With the trial, all the Smurfs are depicted as angrily well aware of Smurfette's treachery, and change their minds only when she confesses that she is a pawn of Gargamel.

-Some time after Smurfette gets her new look, Gargamel contacts her and after noting that she's changed, he tells her that he can help her repay the Smurfs with a surprise party by the big oak tree.
+Some time after Smurfette gets her new look, Gargamel contacts her, and after noting that she has changed, he tells her that he can help her repay the Smurfs with a surprise party by the big oak tree.
 Of course, it turns out to be a trap.
 Smurfette arrives late and after discovering that she had been tricked, she disguises herself as a male Smurf, rescues the other Smurfs, and defeats Gargamel.
 The episode ends with Gargamel running away from the homely human woman the Smurfs created while Smurfette, with her loyalty now clearly established, is fully welcomed into the Smurf community.